ucsd-cse11-s20/DI03-Class-Drills-17-04-2020/ProblemSheet.md

 ```java
 1 != 2 // evaluates to true
 ```
 But how about Strings?
-There is no `notEqual()` method on Strings, but we don't need that!
+There is no `notEquals()` method on Strings, but we don't need that!
 Similar to the integer operator we saw above, there is a boolean operator that "negates" a boolean: The _not_ operator `!`
 ```java
 !true // evaluates to false
 !false // evaluates to true